cerebral/cerebral/docs/docs/docs/developer_guide/actions.md

 ```

 ## Update props
-You update the props on the signal by returning an object form the action.
+You update the props on the signal by returning an object from the action.
 This object will be merged with existing props.

 ```js
 function iAmAnAction () {